-During the year ended 31 March 2020, the Corporate Governance Committee held one meeting.
+During the year ended 31 March 2021, the Corporate Governance Committee held one meeting.
 The attendance of the members of the Corporate Governance Committee is summarised below:

-Attendance Number of meetings during the year ended 31 March 2020
+Attendance/ Number of meetings during the year ended 31 March 2021

 Ms. Law Chui Yuk (Chairlady) 1/1

 Mr. Ho Wing Tim 1/1

 Mr. Ng Wang To 1/1

-Mr. Sincere Wong (resigned on 1 April 2020) 1/1

-During the year ended 31 March 2020 and up to the date of this annual report, the Corporate Governance Committee (i) reviewed and monitored the Group's policies and practices on corporate governance and compliance with legal and regulatory requirements; (ii) reviewed and monitored the training and continuous professional development of the Directors and senior management; (iii) reviewed and monitored the code of conduct and compliance manual applicable to employees and Directors; and (iv) reviewed the Company's compliance with the Code and disclosure in the corporate governance report.
-The Board is of the view that the Corporate Governance Committee had properly discharged its duties and responsibilities during the year ended 31 March 2020 and up to the date of this annual report.
+During the year ended 31 March 2021 and up to the date of this annual report, the Corporate Governance Committee (i) reviewed and monitored the Group's policies and practices on corporate governance and compliance with legal and regulatory requirements; (ii) reviewed and monitored the training and continuous professional development of the Directors and senior management; (iii) reviewed and monitored the code of conduct and compliance manual applicable to employees and Directors; and (iv) reviewed the Company's compliance with the Code and disclosure in the corporate governance report.
+The Board is of the view that the Corporate Governance Committee had properly discharged its duties and responsibilities during the year ended 31 March 2021 and up to the date of this annual report.